KaliszICS/kaliszics-ics3u1-01-25-26-problem-set-unit-2-ics4u-template-practice-problem-2-3-java-template/README.md

    - The local part (before @) must be between 1-64 characters
    - The domain part (after @) must contain at least one dot
    - The domain extension (after final dot) must be 2-6 characters
-   - The domain extension must only contain letters

 **Example:**
 ```